vanHeemstraSystems/servers/README.md

 # servers
 The Servers Subtree

+Servers are started from the subtree 'supervisors'.
+So not from within this 'servers' repository itself.

 TIP: To imitate a request (e.g. GET, POST, PUT) on the command line just type:

 ````